tictail/urlreplacer/README.md

 ## Library for parsing emails and urls from strings.

-To parse some text use `messageparse.urls` or/and `messageparse.emails` which parses emails and urls respectivly.
+To parse some text use `urlreplacer.urls` or/and `urlreplacer.emails` which parses emails and urls respectivly.
 It will only find urls and emails which has a known TLD; meaning example.com will match but example.ujh will not.

 ### Example:

 ```
-from messageparse import urls, emails
+from urlreplacer import urls, emails

 message = """Hi!
 Please try example.com/one.html, test.com or test.com/a/?b=1.